 - Oeste Bar and Kitchen

-At this iconic West Oakland brunch hotspot, Tanya Holland, well-known chef, cookbook author and recent contestant on Top Chef, brings you updated renditions of soul food classics in a lively and comforting atmosphere.
+Brown Sugar Kitchen, an iconic West Oakland brunch hotspot, is relocating to Uptown and changing it's name to BSKC Brown Sugar Kitchen Counter!
+Tanya Holland, well-known chef, cookbook author and contestant on Top Chef, brings you updated renditions of soul food classics in a lively and comforting atmosphere.
 The cornmeal waffles, paired with buttermilk fried chicken, brown sugar butter and apple cider syrup are a must.
-This long-time favorite for locals, tourists, music artists and Warriors players for over a decade is soon relocating to Uptown, where it will have a test kitchen concept and serve dinner.

 Chef Smelly's Pop-Up Restaurant